 Products that meet these criteria include:

-This is a high-quality, grain-free cat food made from rabbit.
+This is a high-quality, grain-free cat food made from Duck.
 The company uses BPA free cans.

 If you want to check whether the brand you currently use has BPA free cans, there is a comprehensive list available here.